Maxell XLI-S - 1986 - US

 If you are considering this cassette, it is very likely because you know their real value in terms of their capability and performance for exceptional sound reproduction.
 Some well-known Super Ferric tapes, such as this one, are now highly sought after.
 These will perform so well that if you close the "curtain" on someone and ask them what Type of tape they are listening to, many will have trouble deciphering whether they are listening to a Type I Super Ferric, High-end Type II, or a Type IV Metal tape.

-Personal NOTE: This Maxell line-up (1986~1991) has a very unusual and annoying hazy see-through window.
-According to Julian of Ontario, Canada, it was due to Maxell’s choice of the type of polystyrene that caused this problem.
+This Maxell line-up (1986~1991) has a very unusual and annoying hazy see-through window.
+According to Julian of Ontario, Canada, it was due to Maxell’s choice of polystyrene used that is the cause of this problem.
 A slow chemical reaction with the air makes these windows go “foggy” after a while.
-I truly dislike this characteristic about this Maxell run of cassettes, and so I decided to see for myself, if this haze could be removed by wiping it down from the inside of the cassette.
-I unsealed a brand-new Maxell MX with a bad wrapper, but with that annoying hazy window.
+I truly dislike this characteristic about this Maxell run of cassettes, and so I decided to see for myself, if this haze could be removed by wiping the window down from the inside of the cassette.
+I unsealed a brand-new Maxell MX with a bad wrapper, that had this annoying hazy window.
 I removed the screws and then opened the shells apart carefully.
 I removed the first slip sheet off to the side (that was easy) and proceeded to wipe down the window of that "easy" first shell.
-Lo and behold, wiping off the window worked beautifully!
-There was no way Maxell had any intention of creating such a dull see-through window.
-A mildly humid microfiber cloth with a bit of watered-down Windex and this dull hazy window immediately turned into a super clean and sharp-looking window.
-Cleaning the other shell was way more "difficult" as putting everything back together properly, i.e., the slip sheet exactly where it should go, the tape pancake reels, the small metal plate, pressure felt pad, and the plastic tape guides in place was no easy feat.
-You will need a lot of patience to get it done right.
+Lo and behold, wiping off the inside of the window worked beautifully!
+I applied a gentle amount of watered-down Windex onto a micro-fiber cloth, and this dull and hazy window immediately turned into a super sharp and clean looking window.
+Cleaning the window from the other shell was way more "difficult".
+You will need the patience of a saint to put it all back as it should be.
 Conclusion?
 If you are going to unwrap one of these up for use, go that extra mile and wipe these "hazy" windows and enjoy these brilliant tapes from Maxell looking clear and sharp!
 See the last picture of this collection.

 About Maxell: